 Know Before You Go

-* Check weather, road closures, and trail conditions at the park.
+*Check weather, road closures, and trail conditions.

-* Arrive as early as possible with your own food, water and layers.
+*Bring your own food, water and layers.

 Mount Rainier in September